rob040/SmartEVSE-3/docs/installation.md

           |    EV-cable      |
           --------------------

 This way the (dangerous) situation is avoided that some Phases are switched ON, and Neutral is switched OFF.
-      Note that it is important that you actually DO NOT switch the L1 pin of the CCS plug with the C2 contactor; some cars (e.g. Tesla Model 3) will go into error;
+* Note that it is important that you actually DO NOT switch the L1 pin of the CCS plug with the C2 contactor;
+  some cars (e.g. Tesla Model 3) will go into error;
   they expect the charging phase to be on the L1 pin when single-phase charging...
-      Note also that in case the phases cannot be detected automatically (especially when no EVmeter is connected), and SmartEVSE _knows_ it is charging at a single phase (e.g. because Contact2 is at "Always Off"), it assumes that L1 is the phase we are charging on!!
+* Note also that in case the phases cannot be detected automatically (especially when no EVmeter is connected), and SmartEVSE _knows_ it is charging at a single phase (e.g. because Contact2 is at "Always Off"), it assumes that L1 is the phase we are charging on.

-      By default C2 is switched OFF ("Not present"); if you want to keep on charging on 3 phases after installing C2, you should change the setting Contact2 in the
+By default C2 is switched OFF ("Not present");
+if you want to keep on charging on 3 phases after installing C2, you should change the setting Contact2 in the Setup Menu.
-      Setup Menu.

 # Multiple SmartEVSE controllers on one mains supply (Power Share)
 Up to eight SmartEVSE modules can share one mains supply.

 Hardware connections:
-* Connect the A, B and GND connections from the Master to the Node(s).
+* Connect the RS485 A, B and GND connections from the Master to all the Nodes.
 * So A connects to A, B goes to B etc.
 * If you are using the Sensorbox, you should connect the A, B, +12V and GND wires from the sensorbox to the same screw terminals of the SmartEVSE!
+* Any modbus kWh meter also connect to this RS485 A, B and GND connections.
+* All RS485 devices must be connected looped through (daisy-chained); do not create a star network!
 Make sure that the +12V wire from the sensorbox is connected to only -one– SmartEVSE.